The Inner Pusher

 Relieve Stress Naturally: Balance Your Inner Pusher

-This article introduces you to the Pusher and gives you strategies for balancing it so that you can stop doing and start being, and feel your stress dissolve…
+This article introduces you to the pusher and gives you strategies for balancing it so that you can stop doing and start being, and feel your stress dissolve 😌🧘✨

-• If your Inner Critic tells you your house is a mess (especially in comparison to your neighbour’s, your sister’s, your friend’s), your Pusher reminds you to do the vacuuming, tidy up, wash the curtains, sweep the courtyard, get rid of the things you no longer need, re-arrange rooms/furniture/or even move to more easy-to-clean dwellings.
-And your Perfectionist makes sure you do it all just right!
+• If your inner critic tells you your house is a mess (especially in comparison to your neighbour’s, your sister’s, your friend’s), your pusher reminds you to do the vacuuming, tidy up, wash the curtains, sweep the courtyard, get rid of the things you no longer need, re-arrange rooms/furniture/or even move to more easy-to-clean dwellings.
+And your perfectionist makes sure you do it all just right!

-The Pusher is such a major driving force in many of us, that it is difficult to recognise it is even there.
+The pusher is such a major driving force in many of us, that it is difficult to recognise it is even there.
 It just feels ‘natural’, like ‘who I am’.

-Without any awareness of this pushing forward force operating within you, you wouldn’t think to question your (its) thoughts, and you automatically believe in the overriding importance of doing whatever thing your Pusher nudges you to do.
+Without any awareness of this pushing forward force operating within you, you wouldn’t think to question your (its) thoughts, and you automatically believe in the overriding importance of doing whatever thing your pusher nudges you to do.

-The Pusher is so relentless that even while you are busy doing something it reminded you to do, it often distracts you from your task with reminders of all the other things you should do too!
+The pusher is so relentless that even while you are busy doing something it reminded you to do, it often distracts you from your task with reminders of all the other things you should do too!

-The stress that results from this Pusher energy at work can be disabling, especially if you start to worry that you don’t have enough time to do everything that ‘needs’ to be done.
+The stress that results from this pusher energy at work can be disabling, especially if you start to worry that you don’t have enough time to do everything that ‘needs’ to be done.
 You can then feel it is impossible to do everything on your list, so you freeze and don’t get anything done.

 Or you procrastinate.
 Or do unnecessary things.
 Procrastination is a sure sign of an over-active Pusher.

-There are many cases of people who don’t do much at all and who have very strong Pushers.
+There are many cases of people who don’t do much at all and who have very strong pushers.
 Yet from the outside it seems as though they are identified with a more laid back energy.

 Then pay attention to your body.
 Does your breathing or your heart rate change?
-Is there any tightness anywhere?
+Is there tightness anywhere?
 How do your shoulders feel?
 How does your stomach feel?

-I realise this sounds quite negative, but if you have no awareness of your Pusher energy and how it affects your state, the consequences can be negative.
+I realise this sounds quite negative, but if you have no awareness of your pusher energy and how it affects your state, the consequences can be negative.

-The positive aspects of the Pusher are that it is largely responsible for much of what does get done in our world.
 It helps people get up in the morning and get going.
-It is an energy that propels us forward, and if it were not available at all, our world would be a very different place.
+It’s an energy that propels us forward, and if it weren’t available at all, our world would be a very different place.

 Maybe you’re on a deserted island, lying under a palm tree, or maybe you’re on the couch at home staring out the window.

-Imagine how it would feel to be in that situation – feel your surroundings.
 If you’re on the island, smell the sea air, feel the warmth of the sun on your skin and the softness of the breeze.
 Wriggle your toes and feel the fine sand run through them.
 Take a few deep breaths and enjoy those feelings.

 If you really can’t stay still and must do something, then try to take some of those relaxed feelings from your fantasy with you.
 Hold a mental and/or feeling image of you in your ‘doing nothing surroundings’ and carry it with you wherever you go.